kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 While Gang Scheduling focuses on atomic, all-or-nothing scheduling, there is a significant class of workloads that requires best-effort optimization without the strict blocking semantics of a gang.

-Currently, the `Basic` policy is a no-op.
+In the first alpha version of the Workload API, the `Basic` policy was a no-op.
 We propose extending the `Basic` policy to accept a `desiredCount` field.
 This feature will be gated behind a separate feature gate (`WorkloadBasicPolicyDesiredCount`) to decouple it from the core Gang Scheduling graduation path.

 ```go